Guidelines and Entry Forms - 2023

 - All contractors who worked on the project should be listed on the entry form.

-- Each project should be submitted with the entry form, work responsibility chart, a landscape plan, the project description, photos and descriptions, the entry fee and client release signature.
+- Each project should be submitted with the entry form, work responsibility chart, a landscape/project plan if possible, the project description, photos and descriptions, the entry fee and client release signature.

 - Each project submitted must be free of identifying names, people or logos.